10 things you learn about yourself while travelling solo

 You’ll soon learn that it’s easy to make friends travelling solo, with many of the friends you meet on the road ending up being friends for life.
 Be receptive to other travellers who strike up conversation, taking the time to find out more about what brought them to the very same place you’re visiting – you may very well have something in common.

-YHA has a network of 70-plus hostels dotted all across Australia that are perfect for solo travellers looking to meet some new friends on the road.
-And Lonely Planet’s great new edition of ‘The Solo Travel Handbook’ contains stacks of handy hints and tips for backpackers planning the solo trip of a lifetime – pick up your copy online or in all good bookstores.
+YHA has a network of properties dotted all across Australia that are perfect for solo travellers.
+And Lonely Planet’s great edition of ‘The Solo Travel Handbook’ contains stacks of handy hints and tips for travellers planning a solo trip.